Independent UK Pharmacy Professional Leadership Advisory Board to strengthen collaboration

-Through the Board’s work, closer collaboration between pharmacy professional leadership bodies and specialist professional groups will enable and support pharmacists and pharmacy technicians to meet the opportunities and challenges ahead.
+Through the Board’s work, closer collaboration between pharmacy professional leadership bodies and specialist professional groups, supported by Independent Expert Members, will enable and support pharmacists and pharmacy technicians to meet the opportunities and challenges ahead.

-Over three years, the Board of 21 members will lead the implementation of recommendations from the UK Commission on Pharmacy Professional Leadership’s report, published in February 2023.
+Chaired by Sir Hugh Taylor, the Board includes 21 members bringing a wide range of expertise and experience.
+Over three years, the Board will lead the implementation of recommendations from the UK Commission on Pharmacy Professional Leadership’s report, published in February 2023.

 Independent Chair of the UK Pharmacy Professional Leadership Advisory Board Sir Hugh Taylor: